Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 -

-bg-gray-100 p-4 font-sanson the<body>: Applies a light gray background, 4 units of padding on all sides, and a clean sans-serif font stack across the entire page. -
+bg-gray-100 p-4 font-sanson<body>: Applies a light gray background, padding on all sides, and sets the base typography to a clean sans-serif font. -

 Practical Tips and Best Practices